karim1256/five_line_task/README.md

 This repository contains a Flutter application developed as part of the **Flutter Developer Practical Test** for *Five Line for Web Services*.
 The project, titled **“My Tasks”**, is a task management app that allows users to efficiently organize, create, and track their daily tasks.

 The app demonstrates clean architecture using the **Bloc** and **Hydrated Bloc** state management approach with **Firebase** as the backend for authentication and data storage.
-It also includes localization (Arabic/English), offline persistence, and smooth UI animations.
+It also includes localization (Arabic/English), offline persistence.

 ---